findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 Many users of Starizona’s Hyperstar system manage to configure their image trains to get wonderful images.
 Others don’t have the same experience.
 This documentation is for the folks in the latter camp, who want to get into the former camp.
 We’ll avoid the theoretical weeds in this document and stick to the concepts you need to know to achieve sharp stars and a flat field with the Hyperstar system.

+**DISCLAIMER:** _The information provided in this document is for educational and informational purposes only.
+The author assumes no responsibility for any damage, injury, or loss resulting from the use or misuse of the procedures described.
+Telescope maintenance and adjustments carry inherent risks and should be undertaken only by individuals with appropriate skill and experience.
+By using this guide, you agree to do so at your own risk._

 ## Essentials: Free Yourself from the Fear of Collimation

-This section is about getting you cozy with how Hyperstar adjustment works and preparing the foundations for a quick collimation.
+This section is about getting you cozy with how the Hyperstar adjustment works and preparing the foundations for a quick collimation.

 Feeling dread?